 10 Days of Prayer

-Welcome to Ten Days of Prayer 2024!
+Welcome to Ten Days of Prayer!
 We believe prayer is the birthplace of revival.
 God has worked so many miracles in past years as we have sought Him together in prayer and fasting.
 The Holy Spirit has brought about conversions, renewed passion for evangelism, revived churches, and healed relationships.
-Here are just a few testimonies from the previous year:
+Here are just a few testimonies from a previous year:

 Has God’s voice been calling you to revival?
 The Bible is full of promises for you: